50.0 MB (1.6 MB compressed)

 DAVID SCHARF / SCIENCE PHOTO LIBRARY DAVID SCHARF / SCIENCE PHOTO LIBRARY

 Yellow fever mosquito.
 Coloured Scanning Electron Micrograph (SEM) of the head of a female yellow fever mosquito Aedes aegypti.
-The head is at centre left, with compound eyes (red).
-There are two hairy antennae, and a long proboscis (centre right) used for penetrating human skin and sucking blood.
+The head is at upper right, with compound eyes (red).
+There are two hairy antennae, and a long proboscis (lower left) used for penetrating human skin and sucking blood.
 Only the female Aedes aegypti mosquito is a carrier of the arbovirus which causes yellow fever in humans.
 Affected patients develop a fever, and the skin becomes yellow due to jaundice.
 Yellow fever was once a fatal infection throughout the tropics, but now occurs only in parts of tropical Africa and South America.
-Magnification: x30 at 6x6cm size.
+Magnification: x35 at 6x6 cm size.

 Model release not required.
 Property release not required.